Saif al-Islam Gadhafi Fast Facts

 January 23, 2012 - Libyan authorities have decided that they want his trial to be held in Tripoli.
 The ICC has not yet decided where the trial will be held.

-April 5, 2012 - ICC announces Libya must hand over Gadhafi immediately to be tried at The Hague on an outstanding warrant for crimes against humanity.
+April 5, 2012 - The ICC announces Libya must hand over Gadhafi immediately to be tried at The Hague on an outstanding warrant for crimes against humanity.
 Libya appeals the ICC order on April 10, saying it should be given more time to make its own case.

-June 8, 2012 - A delegation of four from the International Criminal Court (ICC) is detained in Libya for attempting to get documents to Gadhafi.
+June 8, 2012 - A delegation of four from the ICC is detained in Libya for attempting to get documents to Gadhafi.
 The ICC staff members are freed on July 2, 2012.

-October 9, 2012 - The Libyan government argues that it should not have to hand over Gadhafi to the International Criminal Court because the court in The Hague, Netherlands, does not have jurisdiction in the case.
+October 9, 2012 - The Libyan government argues that it should not have to hand over Gadhafi to the ICC because the court in The Hague, Netherlands, does not have jurisdiction in the case.

 May 31, 2013 - The ICC rejects Libya's bid to try Gadhafi and asks the nation to hand him over.